SolidMVC/EnvatoToolkit/README.md

 ## Upgrade Notice ##

 ### 1.2 ###
-* Just drag and drop new plugin folder.
+* Just drag and drop new code folder.

 ### 1.1 ###
-* Just drag and drop new plugin folder.
+* Just drag and drop new code folder.

 ### 1.0 ###
 * Initial release!